xcrsz/display-control/README.md

 Of course.
 Here is the content for the README.md file, formatted in GitHub Flavored Markdown.
 You can copy and paste the text below directly into a README.md file in your repository.
 Markdown

-# Display Control for GhostBSD
+## Display Control for GhostBSD and FreeBSD

 A simple GTK application for controlling screen brightness and gamma on the GhostBSD desktop.